Passivhaus: the route to zero carbon?

 Getting to Net Zero: On-demand tutorial series

-Explore issues surrounding net-zero, and gain practical illustrations of what it takes to get to net-zero in both operational and embodied carbon.
-What can be done at the design stage to achieve the biggest impact?
+Looking for something a bit more detailed?
+Explore and gain practical illustrations of what it takes to get to net zero in both operational and embodied carbon.
+What can be done at the design stage to achieve the most impact?
 This course could change the way you think about buildings.
+The popular online series of tutorials consists of 7 pre-recorded modules - complete at your leisure.

 Further Information